Sundays at 9:30 AM

 We love and welcome all people to our congregation, because we are all sinners in need of God’s grace.
 God has given us immeasurable hospitality through Christ, and we strive to express that same hospitality to others.
 Whether you are a long-time member or just visiting, whether you are a devout believer or just curious about Jesus, we want you experience the love of Jesus.
 It is that love which compels us to put our faith in Jesus and to walk in obedience to his new way of living.

 Liturgy comes from a Greek word--λειτουργία--which means "the work of the people."
 The reason we call it liturgical is because our worship is a communal endeavor from start to finish.
 Together we sing praise to the Lord, hear God's Word read, listen to the preaching of God's word, profess our belief in Jesus, pray responsive prayers, confess our sins and receive the promise of forgiveness, share fellowship and reconciliation with one another, give back to God of our resources, and eat and drink from the Table of Christ in Holy Communion.

-Giving Praise -- Worship begins with a blend ancient and modern music led by our music team, which consists of a guitars, keyboard, and bass, as well as a piano and choir.
+Worship begins with a blend ancient and modern music led by our music team, which consists of a guitars, keyboard, and bass, as well as a piano and choir.

 Fr.
-Peter or another minister will then preach from God's Word in such a way as to instruct the mind, engage the heart, and move the will.
+Peter or another pastor will then preach from God's Word in such a way as to instruct the mind, engage the heart, and move the will.
 Those messages can be found on the Sermons page.